autogluon/autogluon/docs/tutorials/object_detection/beginner.md

                       ngpus_per_trial=1)
 ```

 After fitting, AutoGluon will automatically return the best model among all models in searching space.
+From output, we know the best model is the one trained with the second learning rate.
 Now, let's see how well the returned model perform on test dataset by simply calling classifier.evaluate().

 ```{.python .input}
 test_acc = classifier.evaluate(dataset) # it only evaluates on test dataset.